Upcoming pro wrestling events, shows in South Florida

 Fighting Evolution Wrestling is 7 p.m.
 Saturday, Aug.
 12 at Coral Springs High School, 7201 W. Sample Rd. in (South Florida) Coral Springs.

-Marty Jannetty, FEW Heavyweight Champion Sweet Johnny Velvet, The Headbangers (Mosh and Thrasher), FEW Women’s Champ Lea Nox, D’Angelo Dinero, FEW Tag Team Champs The Hard Hittas (B. Psi Phi and Soulman Alex G), Reggie Rhythm, The Guadalupe Brothers (Stefan and Julio), Alyssa Sky, Snakemaster Abudadein, Showtime JB Cool and more.
+Also, WWE alum The Headbangers (Mosh and Thrasher), FEW Women’s Champ Lea Nox, GFW/Impact Wrestling’s The Pope D’Angelo Dinero, FEW Tag Team Champs The Hard Hittas (B. Psi Phi and Soulman Alex G), Reggie Rhythm, The Guadalupe Brothers (Stefan and Julio), Alyssa Sky, Snakemaster Abudadein, Showtime JB Cool and more.

 Tickets $15 ringside, $12 general admission, $7 students.